0xhebi/CONFidence-CTF-2020-yayacc/Writeup.md

 ```javascript
 The Document.currentScript property returns the script element whose script is currently being processed and isn't a JavaScript module.
 (For modules use import.meta instead.)
 It's important to note that this will not reference the script element if the code in the script is being called as a callback or event handler; it will only reference the element while it's initially being processed.
 ```

 </blockquote>

 <p>That is exactly what we need!
 The script’s nonce attribute while is being executed, we will grab that nonce and add it to our newly created script with src <code>/flag?var=flag</code>.
-This way we will have flag as a global variable and we just have to exfiltrate it to our server.
-And this is achievable with <code>document.location</code> which is going to make a GET request to our server with the flag being sent in the query string.<br> </p>
+This way we will have flag as a global variable and we just have to exfiltrate it to our server(and CSP is being annoying again).
+And this is achievable with <code>document.location</code> which is going to make a GET request to our server with the flag being sent in the query string. </p>
 <br>
-<p>Now we just created a new note with some random content, did the HTML injection, and inserted the payload as shown below.
+<p>Now it was enough to  create a new note with some random content, do the HTML injection, and insert the payload as shown below.
 Meta refresh tag URL is linking to previous note that we've made.</p>

 <p>Our final payload should look like this:</p>